webgriffe/SyliusItalianInvoiceableOrderPlugin/README.md

    {% endif %}
    ```

-   You can put the fields in the order you want but we recommend to sorround them with the `{% if type != 'shipping-' %}` check.
+   You can put the fields in the order you want but we recommend to surround them with the `{% if type != 'shipping-' %}` check.
 In this way you'll show those fields only in the billing address section of the checkout.

 ## Features